-17. Supporting Staff:
+17. Supporting Staff

-Our school recognise that all staff may find dealing with safeguarding and child protection concerns very difficult and upsetting.
-It may trigger memories of their own difficult childhood, or be an experience they have had as an adult, or a member of their family, or close friendship group has experienced.
+Our Trust and its schools recognise that all staff may find dealing with safeguarding and child protection concerns very difficult and upsetting.
+It may trigger memories of their own difficult childhood or be an experience they have had as an adult, or a member of their family, or close friendship group has experienced.

-The school hopes in such situations that the individual staff member would be able to talk to a member of the senior leadership team in school who can make enquiries into what support may be available for the individual member of staff.
+The Trust/school hopes in such situations that the individual staff member would be able to talk to a member of the senior leadership team in school who can make enquiries into what support may be available for the individual member of staff.